NEASQC/WP6_QNLP/README.md

 ## Jupyter notebooks

-The `misc/notebooks` directory contains examples demonstrating how the quantum and classical NLP modules are used to solve NLP-related problems (currently – a sentence classification task).
+An example of the pre-alpha implementation is found in  `my_lib/alpha/DressedQuantumCircuit` directory, and more examples for the pre-alpha are located in ``my_lib/pre_alpha/notebooks` containing examples demonstrating how the quantum and classical NLP modules are used to solve NLP-related problems (currently – a sentence classification task).